 To all my wonderful peeps reading, may you and yours have a joyous and blessed holiday season!
 Here’s to the same in 2019, God Willing.

-Living the Confused Expatriate Life Part 2 of a Few… Marital Status By: Ms. Hala
+Living the Confused Expatriate Life, Part 2 By: Ms. Hala

 I am not married.
 I am not engaged.
 I am not in a relationship.
 I am single.
 It has followed me around to no end, even when I’ve moved thousands of miles away, to a conservative Arab country.